jongroves/pan-scripts/README.md

 # PAN-SCRIPTS README
 The scripts in this repo are some I've made to automate processes on Palo Alto firewalls.
-Hopefully this can help others out there who manage these awesome firewalls on a day to day basis.
+Hopefully this can help others out there who manage these awesome firewalls on a day to day basis!

 ## Requirements
 The following requirements are needed for most (if not all) of the above scripts.
 Additional requirements will be noted inside of the specific script folders if needed.